 I have had also an intense participation within the community either work related and outside the work environment that have undoubtedly moulded me as a legal professional.
 Among them, the following stand out:

-- Co-Founding ENATIC (Digital Lawyers Spanish Association)
+- Co-Founder of ENATIC (Digital Lawyers Spanish Association).

 What changes have you made to the workings of the legal department during your time in your current role?
 How has that affected the wider company?